-Figure 2 show the distribution of the changes in the 172 countries.
-Per construction the figure is symmetric around zero with an almost normal distribution.
-The extremes are Venezuela with a fall in index of 43 points to Tunesia where the improvement is 43 points.
-It is obvious that if the SC index was an absolute measure it would cause the distribution on the figure to look very different.
+Figure 2 shows the distribution of the changes in the 172 countries.
+Per construction of the index the figure is symmetric around zero.
+In addition, it has an almost normal distribution.
+The extremes are Tunesia with a rise by 43 points, and Venezuela with a drop by 43 points.